 - On the Appearance tab, in the Drawing group, click Symbology and click Dot Density.

 The Symbology pane appears.

-- In the Symbology pane, choose one or more numeric fields to be mapped.
+- In the Symbology pane, on the Primary symbology tab , choose one or more numeric fields to be mapped.

 - Choose a color scheme that assigns dot colors for each of the fields displayed as part of the dot density layer.
 Optionally click the symbol for each field to modify.

-- Change the Dot Size and the Dot Value as necessary to achieve appropriate density and distribution for the data.
+- Change Dot Size and Dot Value as necessary to achieve appropriate density and distribution for the data.

 - Optionally click the Background symbol to modify the appearance of the polygon symbol used to display the underlying polygon features.

-You can change the dot symbol directly by clicking it in the Contents pane, or right-click the symbol to change just its color.
-You can change the background symbol directly from the Contents pane in the same way.
+You can change the dot symbol directly by clicking it in the Contents pane, or right-click the symbol to change only its color.
+You can change the background symbol directly in the Contents pane in the same way.

 Format the dots